 A spectrograph is an instrument which separates different wavelengths of light so they can be measured independently.
 Most spectrographs work by using a dispersive element, which directs light of different wavelengths in different directions.

+The performance of a spectrograph is characterized by the dispersion, which gives the amount that different wavelengths are separated, and the resolution, which gives the smallest difference in wavelength that two different monochromatic sources can be separated.
 The dispersion depends on the characteristic of the dispersing element.
 Various elements can be characterized by the angular dispersion, d/d, or alternatively, the reciprocal angular dispersion, d/d.
 In practice, we are often interested in the linear dispersion, dx/d = f2d/d or the reciprocal linear dispersion, d/dx = d/d where the latter is often referred to simply as the dispersion in astronomical contexts, and is usually specified in Å/mm or Å/pixel.